FPtje/GLuaFixer/README.md

 glualint - Linter and pretty printer for Garry's Mod's variant of Lua.

 # Installing
-1. Download the latest version of `glualint` from [the releases page](https://github.com/FPtje/GLuaFixer/releases).
+1. Download the latest version of `glualint` from [the releases page](https://github.com/FPtje/GLuaFixer/releases) OR [compile it yourself](https://github.com/FPtje/GLuaFixer/blob/master/Compiling.md).
-2. Place the `glualint` executable inside some folder
+2. Place the `glualint` executable inside some folder.
 3. Add the folder you put `glualint` in to your `PATH`.
 How this is done differs per operating system.
-When not sure how to do this, please Google `"Add to path <YOUR OS>"`
+If you're not sure how to do this, please Google `"Add to path <YOUR OS>"`.
+4. Make sure you restart any terminals or text editors you currently have open.

 After performing these steps, you can run `glualint` from the terminal or let your text editor use it as your linter. **Failing to specifically perform the third step will make `glualint` very unlikely to work**.

 # Command line parameters